JarekSopinski/Random_Quote_Machine/README.md

 #### How it works

 1. A random quote is fetched from an [open API](https://talaikis.com/random_quotes_api) created by Tadas Talaiks (72 000 quotes).
-2. Every page reload sets a new random background color.
+2. Fetching a new quote sets a new random background color.
 I used recursion to prevent getting the same color two times in a row.
 3. Upon clicking Twitter button user can share quote's body (not url!) with author and hashtags already included.

 ---